 This unique spot is a year round stunner.
 Missouri’s only stretch of true whitewater rapids can be found at Millstream Gardens.
 Warmer weather brings kayakers in droves to try their luck navigating the waters.
 Winter means less crowds and more serenity.
 Explore the viewpoints above the water either by taking a one mile paved trail or continue closer to the edge along the unpaved path.

 Heading over to the Illinois side, Pere Marquette is one of the state’s top parks.
 Take a hike on the Goat Cliff trail up to McAdams peak for panoramic views of the Illinois River valley.
 This spot is extra stunning and worth climb for sunset.
 The park is also a popular place for winter eagle watching due to it’s location along the river.

 It’s about the view at Fults Hill Prairie.
 Winter means the steep climb at the start is not quite as difficult as attempting it in the dead of summer.
 This trail can become overgrown with prairie grass in warmer weather so winter is a great time to explore without worrying about picking up ticks.

 Do you have a favorite winter hike?
 If you are new to hiking in winter be sure to bundle in layers, bring plenty of water, and make sure your shoes have good traction for icy conditions.
-And as always, be sure to pack out what you bring in.
+(We are big fans of these warm and waterproof gloves for the kids and these hiking boots have built in ice cleats for traction.)
+As always, be sure to leave no trace and pack out what you bring in.